 2. Look under your RV to see the brand and shape of your jacks.

 LCI 'Level up' & 'Ground Control' - SnapPad Xtra

 Power Gear - SnapPad Prime

 Equalizer - New SnapPad EQ

 Most jacks will not be as clean as the ones in these pictures so you may need to wipe off some road grime to see what you have.

 For SnapPad purposes part #'s are not useful, however it might be worth noting just in case you need to replace a part in the future.

 To be sure what SnapPad is right for you, you'll need to measure your landing feet.
 Some RV's will have all the same size of foot, while others will have smaller landing feet in the front compared to the rear.
 Not to mention, some might also have three, four, or six landing feet.

 To measure, retract your landing gear and measure the diameter of your landing foot from the bottom.

 That's it!
-Seems simple, but it be pretty confusing if you've never had to look into what system you have before.
-With this information you can click here to view our cheat sheet and figure out what kind of SnapPad is right for your RV.
+Seems simple, but it can be pretty confusing if you've never had to look into what system you have before.
+With this information, you can click here to view our cheat sheet and figure out what kind of SnapPad is right for your RV.